QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

 * [`SvdCut`](@ref): The simplest method for changing the bonddimension is found by simply locally truncating the state using an SVD decomposition.
-This yields a (locally) optimal truncation, but clearly cannot be used to increase the bond dimension.
+This yields a (locally) optimal truncation, but cannot be used to increase the bond dimension.
 Note that a globally optimal truncation can be obtained by using the [`SvdCut`](@ref) algorithm in combination with [`approximate`](@ref).
-The state will remain largely unchanged.
+Since the output of this method might have a truncated bond dimension the new state might not be identical to the input state.

 * [`OptimalExpand`](@ref): This algorithm is based on the idea of expanding the bond dimension by investigating the two-site derivative, and adding the most important blocks which are orthogonal to the current state.
 From the point of view of a local two-site update, this procedure is *optimal*, but it requires to evaluate a two-site derivative, which can be costly when the physical space is large.

-The state will remain unchanged, but a one-site scheme will now be able to push the optimization further.
+  Since the new sectors are added with singular values 0 the state will remain unchanged.
+Afterwards a one-site scheme will be able to push the optimization further.

 * [`RandExpand`](@ref): This algorithm similarly adds blocks orthogonal to the current state, but does not attempt to select the most important ones, and rather just selects them at random.
 The advantage here is that this is much cheaper than the optimal expand, and if the bond dimension is grown slow enough, this still obtains a very good expansion scheme.
-Again, the state will remain unchanged, and a one-site scheme will be able to push the optimization further.
+Again, the new sectors are added with singular value 0 so that the state remains unchanged, and a one-site scheme will be able to push the optimization further.

-* [`VUMPSSvdCut`](@ref): This algorithm is based on the [`VUMPS`](@ref) algorithm, and consists of performing a two-site update, and then truncating the state back down.
+* [`VUMPSSvdCut`](@ref): This algorithm is based on the [`VUMPS`](@ref) algorithm, and consists of performing a two-site update (which introduced new sectors), and then truncating the state back down using some truncation algorithm.
+In contrast with the previous methods the new sectors are not added with singular values 0 (but rather with singular values optimal to lower the energy) so that the outputted state is, in general, not equal to the input state.

   Because of the two-site update, this can again become expensive, but the algorithm has the option of both expanding as well as truncating the bond dimension.
-Note that this will change the state itself, as it consists of an update step.

 ## leading boundary